With God, ordinary people can do extraordinary things.

 Womens Fellowship College Scholarships

 The Wake Chapel Women’s Fellowship Scholarship Program exists to promote education beyond high school.
-A maximum of two (2) scholarships of $500 per student selected may be awarded (unless fewer than two applicants apply in a given year) annually to members of Wake Chapel Church.
+A minimum of two (2) scholarships of $500 per student selected may be awarded (unless fewer than two applicants apply in a given year) annually to members of Wake Chapel Church.
 This applies to those students who are entering their first, second, third or fourth year of an accredited college university, technical or community college on a full-time basis.
 Generally, scholarships are awarded based upon academic performance, church involvement, statement of faith, and other extracurricular activities.
 Financial need assistance may also be a determining factor.
 Funds for scholarships are provided by donations and fundraisers of Wake Chapel Women’s Fellowship.
 A scholarship application and instructions can be downloaded HERE.